chrisburnell/chrisburnell.com/src/posts/articles/2018-10-15-variables-for-both.md

         @return $value;
     }
     @else {
-        // if we're passing in a key in the variables Map (e.g. measure)
+        // if we're passing in a key in the variables Map (e.g. size)
         @if map-has-key($variable-map, $property) {
             $map-variables: map-get($variable-map, $property);